San Francisco Truck Accident Lawyer

 The heavier a truck is, the longer its stopping distance will be.
 Thus, to avoid injury accidents, trucks need to allow significantly longer following distances.
 Particularly in the San Francisco Bay Area, where freeways are crowded, though, many truck injury accidents result from truck drivers failing to allow enough distance between their vehicles and traffic ahead.

-Additional Factors in Truck Accidents
+Additional Factors in Trucking Collisions

 In addition to long stopping distances, large trucks have massive blind spots, further increasing the number of truck injury accidents.
 Another factor in many injury truck accidents is driver fatigue.
 In a truck injury case, investigation into the driver’s schedule and time behind the wheel can be important in proving negligence.
 There are Federal rules governing the time that long-haul truck drivers may work.
 These rules restrict the hours of work, limiting time on the road, and mandating a certain amount of rest within any 24-hour period.